-You’ve worked a long time on your business.
-You’ve probably put hundreds or even thousands of hours into generating unique ideas or solving problems for your clients.
+You’ve put hundreds, even thousands of hours into generating unique ideas or solving problems for your clients.

 It’s not that you’re against the idea of creating content for your prospects online.
 Afterall, good content speeds up the sales process, cuts down on customer service time and boosts your reputation.
-BUT is it worth the risk?

 Each of these are valid concerns.
-And you need to address the one’s that bother you the most before you start creating content so you don’t waste energy on them.
+But you need to address the question that bothers you the most before you start creating content so you don’t waste energy on them.